MiclausCorp/Dark-Mode-for-GitHub/README.md

 <img src="/Assets/Demo Screenshot.png" width="85%"/>
 </p>

-Dark Mode for GitHub does as its name says, it enables a Dark Appearance for [github.com](https://github.com/)
+Dark Mode for GitHub does as its name says, it is a Safari Extension that enables a Dark Appearance for [github.com](https://github.com/)

 [Available for Intel and Apple Silicon Macs on macOS Big Sur](/releases)